 As the daughter of Ra, Satet also performed her duties as the Eye of Ra, the feminine counterpart to the sun god and a powerful and violent force that subdues all of Ra’s enemies.

 Worship of Satet

 Satet was worshipped throughout the Upper Egypt and the Aswan area, especially on Setet Island which was said to have been named after her.
-However, certain religious items dug up in Saqqara suggest that she was also famous in Lower Egypt.
+Ancient Egyptian mythology claimed that this area was the source of the Nile and thus Satet became associated with the river and especially its inundation.
+Her name, however, is first attested in certain religious items dug up in Saqqara, suggesting that she was already known in Lower Egypt by the Old Kingdom.
 She remained a highly popular goddess throughout the history of Egypt and also had a temple dedicated to her in Elephantine.
 The temple became one of the principle shrines in Egypt.

 Symbols of Satet

 Satet’s symbols were the running river and the arrow.
 These refer to her associations with the flooding of the Nile as well as war and archery.